 Sitting, Standing, and Walking

-Immediately after your surgery your nurses will be helping you with any necessary movement, but by the time you are ready to go home, you will be walking out the door.
+Immediately after your scoliosis surgery your nurses will be helping you with any necessary movement, but by the time you are ready to go home, you will be walking out the door.
 How can this happen in less than a week?
 Your physical therapist is the key.
 He or she is the person who will help you and your family learn the correct way to move in bed, as well as to sit and walk properly.
 Together, you and your physical therapist will set goals for moving in bed, sitting up and walking.

-For the first three days after surgery, you will be on a special bed that turns you continuously, this bed is called a Hill-Rom Sport bed.
+For the first three days after your spinal surgery, you will be on a special bed that turns you continuously, this bed is called a Hill-Rom Sport bed.
 The turning is done very slowly and you will usually stay in each position for about 15 minutes.
 This can be adjusted according to your comfort level.
 The only thing you have to do when being turned is RELAX, and tell us how we can position you more comfortably.
 Turning keeps you from getting stiff and helps to prevent pressure on your skin which can cause sore spots and the changing of position also helps your lungs stay in good condition.